 Candidates who are appearing for NEET examination are required to pass class 12 from a recognized school or board.
 Candidates are required to score 50% marks individually in physics, chemistry, and biology.

 Apart from English, candidates can also give the NEET exam in Hindi, Assamese, Gujarati, Marathi, Tamil, Urdu, Bengali, Kannada, Odia, and Telugu.

 The NEET examination is an offline exam.
-It is been taken in assigned centres in different cities.
+It is been taken in assigned centers in different cities.
 NEET is a pen and paper-based examination.

 The NEET examination contains a total of 180 objective type questions from Physics, Chemistry, and Biology.
 Each section comprises of 45 questions each.

-Application fee of NEET for General Category students is Rs, 1400.
-Application fee of NEET exam for Reserved categories (SC, ST, OBC, PWD) is Rs, 750.
+The Application fee of NEET 2020 for General Category and OBC students is Rs 1500, for Gen-EWS/OBC-NCL is Rs 1400 and the fee for Reserved categories (SC, ST, PWD) is Rs 800.

 The following documents are required to apply for NEET exam: